Automating Security Token Rotation for InfluxDB Writes

 async def initialize(self):

-self._headers = {
+self._headers = {"Authorization": f"Token {self.current_token}",

-"Content-Type": "text/plain; charset=utf-8",
+"Content-Type": "text/plain; charset=utf-8"}

-async def rotate_token(self, new_token: str) -> bool:
+async def swap_token(self, new_token: str):

 async with self.session.post(